Habitat Restoration

 El Monte Project

-Earth Discovery Institute is restoring 15 acres of cactus scrub at the El Monte Ecological Preserve.
-El Monte sits between two known coastal cactus wren populations, and the project will provide additional habitat for the Coastal Cactus Wren as well as connectivity between habitats.
 Volunteers play an integral role in our habitat restoration work at El Monte, helping to plant prickly pear cacti and a suite of coastal sage scrub species, as well as weeding, watering, and assisting with our monitoring program.
-Volunteers also helped plant 188 Coast Live Oaks at El Monte, funded by the California Wildlife Foundation California Oaks program.
-This 15-acre restoration project is made possible by the Wildlife Conservation Board!
+Volunteers also helped plant 188 Coast Live Oaks at El Monte, funded by the California Wildlife Foundation California Oaks program and 100 Engelmann Oaks funded by SDG&E. This 15-acre restoration project is made possible by funding from the State of California Wildlife Conservation Board, and California Department of Fish and Wildlife.

 Jerel Reeves, 2023.